What is ORP?

 How is ORP Measured?

 The measuring cell, typically a noble metal such as platinum or gold, detects changes in REDOX potential while the reference provides a stable comparison signal.
-ORP is expressed in millivolts and is typically a pH instrument while using the mV scale to display the readings.
+ORP is expressed in millivolts and is typically a pH instrument while using the mV scaleto to display the readings.

-Why is ORP Measurement Necessary?
+Why is the ORP measurement necessary?

 - Prechlorination and dechlorination in water/wastewater treatment